radixsh/quartz/README.md

 $ cd bitz
 ```

-before starting bitz, you'll need to make your own config.json file and put your api token into it. my config.json file is in thie repository — encrypted — as a kind of placeholder (and because it makes it easier for me during development). so create your own config file:
+before starting bitz, you'll need to make your own config.json file and put your api token into it. my config.json file is in this repository — encrypted — as a kind of placeholder (and because it makes it easier for me during development). so create your own config file:
 ```
 $ rm config.json
 $ touch config.json